 vxfenmode File Parameter Description vxfen_mode Fencing mode of operation.
 This parameter must be set to "customized". vxfen_mechanism Fencing mechanism.
 This parameter defines the mechanism that is used for fencing.
 If one of the three coordination points is a CP server, then this parameter must be set to "cps". scsi3_disk_policy Configure the vxfen module to use DMP devices, "dmp".
-Note: The configured disk policy is applied on all the nodes. security Deprecated from release 6.1 onwards.
-Security parameter is deprecated release 6.1 onwards as communication between CP servers and application clusters happens over the HTTPS protocol which is inherently secure.
-In releases prior to 6.1, the security parameter was used to configure secure communication to the CP server using the VxAT (Veritas Authentication Service) options.
-The options are: 0 - Do not use Veritas Authentication Service for CP server communication 1 - Use Veritas Authentication Service for CP server communication vxfenmode File Parameter Description cps1, cps2, or vxfendg Coordination point parameters.
-Enter either the virtual IP address or the FQHN (whichever is accessible) of the CP server. cps <number>=[virtual_ip_address/virtual_host_name]:por</number> Where port is optional.
+Note: The configured disk policy is applied on all the nodes. cps1, cps2, or vxfendg Coordination point parameters.
+Enter either the virtual IP address or the FQHN (whichever is accessible) of the CP server. cps <number>=[virtual_ip_address/virtual_host_name]:port</number> Where port is optional.
 The default port value is 443.
 If you have configured multiple virtual IP addresses or host names over different subnets, you can specify these as comma-separated values.
 For example: cps1=[192.168.0.23],[192.168.0.24]:58888, [cps1.company.com] Note: Whenever coordinator disks are used in an I/O fencing configuration, a disk group has to be created (vxfencoorddg) and specified in the /etc/vxfenmode file.
-Additionally, the customized fencing framework also generates the /etc/vxfental file which specifies the security setting and the coordination points (all the CP servers and the disks from disk group specified in /etc/vxfenmode file). port Default port for the CP server to listen on.
-If you have not specified port numbers for individual virtual IF addresses or host names, the default port number value that the CP server uses for those individual virtual IP addresses o host names is 443.
+Additionally, the customized fencing framework also generates the /etc/vxfentab file which specifies the security setting and the coordination points (all the CP servers and the disks from disk group specified in /etc/vxfenmode file).

+vxfenmode File Parameter Description port Default port for the CP server to listen on.
+If you have not specified port numbers for individual virtual IP addresses or host names, the default port number value that the CP server uses for those individual virtual IP addresses or host names is 443.
 You can change this default port value using the port parameter. single_cp Value 1 for single_cp parameter indicates that the server-based fencing uses a single highly available CP server as its only coordination point.
 Value 0 for single_cp parameter indicates that the server-based fencing uses at least three coordination points. vxfen_honor_cp_order Set the value to 1 for vxfen module to use a specific order of coordination points during a network partition scenario.
 By default the parameter is disabled.
 The default value is 0.